AlanFromJapan/grbl2image/README.md

 - You work in Metric system (like you should)
 - Default coords are ABSOLUTE
 - Origin is 0,0
-- Work area is 200mm x 200mm with a resoolution of 10px/mm (but you can change that - see examples)
+- Work area is 200mm x 200mm with a resolution of 10px/mm (but you can change that - see examples)

 ## Compatibility / Tested software
 So far the tested software and empirically perceived support: